DigiBP/Team-Apples/README.md

 ## 3. Order free trial license key message
 - The client is given the option to request a free trial license via Google Form.
 - The "Watch New Row" module detects the new entry in Google Sheet.
-- The intermediate catching message event in Camunda serves as a waiting state for a specific message to arrive.
-In this case, it is waiting for the message indicating the client's request for a free trial license via a message post.
-- Once the intermediate catching message event is triggered, Camunda captures the event and continues with the workflow.

 ### Google Form
 <img src="https://github.com/DigiBP/Team-Apples/blob/b46ba03d6847fcf93072fb754b7cca9defc1a79e/TO-BE-PROCESS/Google-Forms-Screenshots/02_Free_Trial_License.png" width="50%" height="50%">